 I was living in Israel during 1990/91 at the time when, just after Perestroika, Jews from the Soviet Union, finally free to leave, were flooding into Israel.
-I studied Hebrew in an Ulpan (language school) where most of the other students were from the former Soviet Union.
-When we had a tea break, the Soviet students would form a massive queue and each take as many biscuits as they could possibly hold, not caring whether those further back in the queue, or whether non-Soviets (Brits, Ethiopians, Palestinians, Israelis, Americans, the French and a New Zealander) who refrained from joining the long queue, would get any.
+I studied Hebrew in an Ulpan (language school) where most of the other students were from the former Soviet Union (mainly Russia and the Ukraine, but also Georgia, Uzbekistan, Azerbaijan).
+When we had a tea break, these students would form a massive queue and each take as many biscuits as they could possibly hold, not caring whether those further back in the queue, or whether non-(former-)Soviets: (Brits, Ethiopians, Palestinians, Israelis, Americans, the French and a New Zealander) who refrained from joining the long queue, would get any.
+They started to bring in supermarket carrier bags, emerging from the front of the queue triumphant, their carrier bags crammed full of biscuits.
 To me, it looked ugly.
 I had little sympathy, even though I understood that for their entire lives until then, they had wasted their days queuing for essentials such as bread, only to get to the front of the queue and find there was nothing left.

 The principal of Ulpan Akiva was a woman with a lot of understanding and compassion.
 Rather than trying to limit the number of biscuits each person could take, or trying to change their behaviour, she simply ordered in more and more boxes of biscuits.
 It would take time for them to get used to the idea of continuous supply.